aknirala/CS224D/README.md

 Also TensorFlow has gone through quite some changes while the course was created.
 However, enough material is present on net to incorporate the changes needed.

+- The forward and backprop equations have been derived at: https://aknirala.github.io/CS224D/FowdBkws.html
-A lot of code for assignment 2 is inspired/taken from: https://github.com/vijayvee/CS224d_Assignment_2_Solutions
+- A lot of code for assignment 2 is inspired/taken from: https://github.com/vijayvee/CS224d_Assignment_2_Solutions